OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/01-datareview.md

 Does your open data project match community needs?
 A [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfcjXVLqdMQp3-3LfwBRDt9Dou7nBCkRzaaX3xnFRgWg96yuw/viewform) for finding a community-driven focus from the Sunlight Foundation.

+### Identifying Open Data to Publish
+*Adapted with permission from a document prepared by Kathleen Sullivan, open data literacy consultant, Washington State Library*

+This following text synthesizes recommendations for getting started with open government data publishing.
+The recommendations reflect reliable, commonly recommended sources (listed at the end), as well as interviews conducted by Kathleen Sullivan with other open data portal creators and hosts.

+**The Mantras**
+*People, issues, data*
+As Sunlight Foundation hammers home in its “Does your open data project match community needs?” [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfcjXVLqdMQp3-3LfwBRDt9Dou7nBCkRzaaX3xnFRgWg96yuw/viewform), the data you choose to publish should connect to issues that people care about.
+Begin your publishing process by identifying the key people, the key issues, and the available data.

+**Keep it Simple**
+Many guides have some version of this advice, along with suggestions to do things in small, manageable batches and avoid perfectionism.
+Here’s Open Data Handbook’s take:
+>Keep it simple.
+Start out small, simple and fast.
+There is no requirement that every dataset must be made open right now.
+Starting out by opening up just one dataset, or even one part of a large dataset, is fine – of course, the more datasets you can open up the better.

+As (Washington State’s OCIO Open Data Guy) Will Saunders has said often (advice repeated in sources like OKI’s [*Open Data Handbook*](https://opendatahandbook.org/)), overpublishing and undermanaging is the usual scenario, and it leads to disillusionment and low participation.
+Start small with good-quality data that’s connected to what the community cares about.
+Keep talking to users, improve, expand as you can, repeat.

 ## Public Library Data